-"Functional Scenario": Scenarios with the highest level of abstraction, outlining the core concept of the scenario, such as a basic description of the ego vehicle's actions; the interactions of the ego vehicle with other road users and objects; and other elements that compose the scenario (e.g. environmental conditions etc.).
+"Functional Scenario": [A scenario described in natural language on a conceptional level, in general without specific physical values.
+These are scenarios / Scenarios] with the highest level of abstraction, outlining the core concept of the scenario, such as a basic description of the ego vehicle's actions; the interactions of the ego vehicle with other road users and objects; and other elements that compose the scenario (e.g. environmental conditions etc.).
 This approach uses accessible language to describe the situation and its corresponding elements.
 For the scenario catalogue, such an accessible (i.e., natural and non-technical) language needs to be standardised to ensure common understanding between different ADS stakeholders about the scenarios.